MBcode/ec/test/testing.md

 ## Data Loading:
 ### Run end to end, show missing, check in cache, then know count at every stage
 Basic Data loading flight testing:
-* Run end to end, sitemap to endpoint
-    * Query endpoint to get graph/filename URN names that might be missing
-    * Gives you counts for the last step, and an easier way to lookup middle steps
+* After each workflow stages transition
+    * Get the UUID based IDs for the elements on each side of the transition
+    * Get both the change in counts, and specifically which IDs might have been lost
-* Use URN for filename in LD-cache to check to see if missing there as well
+* Use UUID/URN for filename is missing start to check the version just before the transition
-    * Check LD-cache for both types of RDF: summoned jsonld and milled ntriples
-    * Will give us both the counts for these stages, and any diffs, to help debug process
+    * Check the tranistion worthiness of the earlir vesion
+    * If workflow spot testing is being done against a standard, also compare with that
 * Scoped software use / blame
-    * Gleaner & 'nabu' to get  sitemap to 'endpoint', and be able to find if all the expected graphs made it
+    * Gleaner does the crawl into the LD-Cache & 'nabu' transforms the format to put it into 'endpoint'
-    * Testing is done with earthcube_utils, that check the endpoint graphs against the expected, and check cache for missing
+    * Testing is done with earthcube_utils that use the config info to get the state on both sides of a transition
+      * and if spot testing also have the standard comparison data around for closer check
     * If ntriples in cache, but not in endpoint, then blame 'nabu' for not syncing it
     * If the file for the URN is not in the LD-cache as .rdf, then blame nabu
     * If the file for the URN is not in the LD-cache as .jsonld, then blame gleaner